yathin51/yathinks.github.io/index.md

 ---
 layout: home
-title: Welcome to My Site
+title: Welcome to Yathin's World
 ---

 # Hello World 👋

-This is my GitHub Pages personal site.

 Feel free to explore and learn more about me!